rackerlabs/support-how-to/content/how-to/cloud-block-storage/prepare-your-cloud-block-storage-volume/index.md

 4. Using SSH, log in to the server as root by using its IP address and root password.

-    The output should be similar to the following output:
+    The output should be similar to the following example:

         $ ssh root@198.61.222.58
         root@198.61.222.58's password: